MaxFalkenberg/COP26_2021/learn.md

 ![](/assets/graph/COP27-LOGO.png)

+During last year's COP26 summit, our team found that polarisation around climate issues grew significantly, relative to previous summits.
+To learn more, <a href="/research">read our research</a>.

 This year's UN Conference of the Parties on Climate Change (COP27) is being hosted in Sharm-el-Sheikh, Egypt, and aims to build on previous summits.
 In particular, it follows the Paris Agreement, agreed at COP21 in 2015, and the Glasgow Climate Pact, negotiated in 2021 at COP26.